All concerns or issues must be emailed to

 15 – Team managers are responsible for ensuring all players have ID cards as per the league requirements.

-16 – Results from matches must be sent on the evening of each match to Coaches WhatsApp group plus the appropriate NDSL / MGL League Secretary by the team Manager.
+16 – Results from matches must be sent on the evening of each match to the coaches group plus the appropriate NDSL / MGL League Secretary by the team Manager.
 Results are not permitted to be posted on any website or on social media.

 17 – Everyone connected with our club should never use social media, messaging platforms or the Stamullen FC page(s) to air any grievances or post disrespectful comments about individuals or other clubs.